YOLOv6-3.0 vs YOLOv8: A Detailed Technical Comparison

 YOLOv8x | 640 | 53.9 | 479.1 | 14.37 | 68.2 | 257.8 |

-For those exploring other options, Ultralytics offers a range of models including the established YOLOv5, the efficient YOLOv7, the advanced YOLOv9, YOLOv10, and the latest YOLO11.
-Comparisons with other architectures like RT-DETR are also available in the Ultralytics documentation.
+For those interested in exploring further, Ultralytics offers a wide range of models.
+You can compare YOLOv8 with its predecessors like YOLOv5 and YOLOv7, or explore the latest state-of-the-art models like YOLOv10 and YOLO11.
+Additionally, comparisons with other architectures like RT-DETR are available in the Ultralytics documentation.